 what better way for Dr. Smooth to spend his final campaign as an Indian than by sending him to the MLB All Star Game one more time to represent Cleveland?

-Michael, who began the year on the 10-Day DL as he continued to build up endurance following his October 2017 right ankle surgery, received extra days off upon his return in April. therefore, he hasn't played in as many games as all the other regular ballplayers and that's why his some of numbers maybe aren't where you might expect them to be. but, just like in his previous rehabs, Michael worked diligently in order to get back on the field and he's demonstrated that an injury cannot and will not keep him down.
+Michael, who began the year on the 10-Day DL as he continued to build up endurance following his October 2017 right ankle surgery, received supplemental days off upon his return in April. therefore, he hasn't played in as many games as all the other regular ballplayers and that's why some of his numbers maybe aren't where you might expect them to be. but, just like in his previous rehabs, Michael worked diligently to get back on the field and he's demonstrated that an injury cannot and will not keep him down.

-Michael doesn't look like he's missed a beat since being activated from the disabled list on April 6. he's been the club's most consistent hitter to date, hitting in 37 games and reaching base in 41 of his 45 total. he put together a little 7-game hitting streak from April 11-22, and then went on a tremendous 19-game hitting streak between May 9-30, in which he bat .366. right now he also has an active 21-game on-base streak. furthermore, Michael had five consecutive multi-hit games from April 11-20, which tied a career high. had he struggled right out of the gate, like many of his teammates did to start their seasons, it would have been easy to assume it was because he needed more reps to find his timing at the plate. luckily, Michael was ready to go from the jump.
+Michael doesn't look like he's missed a beat since being activated from the disabled list on April 6. he's been the club's most consistent hitter to date, hitting in 37 games and reaching base in 41 of his 45 total. he put together a little 7-game hitting streak from April 11-22 and then went on a tremendous 19-game hitting streak between May 9-30, in which he bat .366. right now he also has an active 21-game on-base streak. furthermore, Michael matched a career high with five consecutive multi-hit games from April 11-20. had he struggled right out of the gate like numerous teammates of his did to start their seasons, it would have been easy to assume it was because he needed more reps to find his timing at the plate. luckily, Michael was ready to go from the jump.

 on the contrary, he has been dealing with a different type of challenge this year after being moved around in the lineup. first, he was inserted in the 4th and 5th spots, depending on whether a right- or left-handed pitcher was starting. manager Terry Francona decided to drop Michael from his best career BOP (3rd) down to one of his worst (cleanup) to accommodate Jose Ramirez. that didn't last too long though because after six weeks of Jason Kipnis struggling in the 2 hole, Tito demoted Kip and moved Michael up to 2nd as of May 11. so it's even more impressive that Michael continues to hit while going through these BOP adjustments.

-if people don't vote for Michael and then wonder why he didn't make the All Star team come July (even with having some of the best stats on the Tribe), it'll be because he didn't get enough support on the ballots! that is precisely what happened in 2015 (when he was robbed of an All Star nod); don't make that mistake (again) now!
-Michael's maintained his rep as one of the best hitters on the team and in baseball, whether fans want to admit it or not. he knows many people did not approve of the front office's decision to bring him back this year, but he's certainly proven the doubters wrong. and now they should show their remorse by helping him get to D.C.💞
+if people don't vote for Michael and later wonder why he didn't make the All Star team come July (even with having some of the top stats on the Tribe), it'll be because he didn't get enough support on the ballots! that is precisely what happened in 2015 (when he was robbed of an All Star nod); don't make that same mistake now!
+Michael's maintained his rep as one of the best hitters on the team and in baseball, whether fans want to admit it or not. he knows there were countless people who did not approve of the front office's decision to bring him back this year, but he's certainly proven the doubters wrong and, in my opinion, they should show their remorse by helping him get to D.C.💞

 |photo courtesy of indians.com|